The Friday Edition

 Respectfully abridged from 5,000 words to 750 words

 His view of Western dominance is based on the idea that the U.S. and its allies have historically used military force, sanctions, ideological influence, and support for internal unrest.
 Dugin sees Iran’s importance in its defiance of this system.
 He describes Tehran as a sovereign actor capable of resisting pressure from Washington, Tel Aviv, and their regional allies.
 This reflects Dugin’s broader perspective that moving from a unipolar to a multipolar world requires countries like Iran and Russia to prepare for direct confrontation with U.S. power.
-Recent analysis suggests he believes the decline of U.S. liberal-globalist hegemony under Trump opens up both risks and opportunities for anti-hegemonic forces.
+Recent analysis suggests he believes that the decline of U.S. liberal-globalist hegemony under Trump presents both risks and opportunities for anti-hegemonic forces.

 Dugin’s analysis emphasizes the separation of America, Israel, Britain, Europe, and U.S. globalists as distinct entities within the “collective West.”
 He believes Iran’s resistance reveals cracks among these groups.
 According to Dugin, Trump seeks a deal to stabilize markets and protect himself politically, whereas Netanyahu prefers ongoing conflict for strategic gains.
 He views the Iran-Israel conflict not just as a bilateral issue but as a sign that Western cooperation is weakening.
 The more Iran asserts itself, the more the Western alliance fragments.
 Dugin sees this internal division as strategically advantageous for both Tehran and Moscow.